-Is the GCSDD a replacement to a Bachelors Degree in Computer Science?
+Is the graduate certificate a replacement for a bachelor's degree in Computer Science?

-No. The Graduate Certificate in Software Design and Development is 18 credits of coursework derived from 35 credits of the core courses in the Bachelors of Science in Computer Science & Software Engineering.
-It is intended as a way for students who desire to pursue the MS in Computer Science & Software Engineering or Cyber Security Engineering to solidify critical programing and software design knowledge in order to prepare for continued studies.
+No. The GCSDD is 18 credits of coursework derived from 35 credits of the core courses in the Bachelor of Science in Computer Science & Software Engineering.
+It is intended as a way for students who desire to pursue the master’s degree in Computer Science & Software Engineering (MSCSSE) or master’s degree Cybersecurity Engineering (MSCSE) to solidify critical programming and software design knowledge in order to prepare for continued studies.

-The GCSDD curriculum uses C++ to teach object-oriented programming, and programming aspects of operating systems and network communication.
+The GCSDD curriculum uses C++ to teach object-oriented programming, data structures and algorithms, and programming aspects of operating systems and network communication.

-Does the GCSDD start any time during the year?
+Does the program start any time during the year?

-No, the GCSDD enrolls for fall quarter only.
+No, the graduate certificate is a cohort program that enrolls for autumn quarter only.
 The application deadline is July 1.

 I have some software development experience.
 Do I need to take all the courses to earn the certificate?

 Yes.
-In order to earn the Graduate Certificate in Software Design and Development, you need to complete ALL courses with a 2.7 or higher in each course and maintain a cumulative GPA of 3.0.
-This is particularly true if you desire to apply to the MSCSSE.
+In order to earn the Graduate Certificate in Software Design & Development, you need to complete ALL six courses with a 2.7 GPA or higher in each course and maintain a cumulative GPA of 3.0.

-Can I take the programming prerequisites from the CSS Program at UW Bothell?
+Can I take the prerequisites at UW Bothell?

 Yes.
-You will need to enroll as a non-matriculated student at UW Bothell.
-We typically teach evening sections of CSS 161 in Spring quarter and CSS 162 in Summer.
-Contact the CSS Graduate Advisor for further information.
-Keep in mind that courses in the CSS Program fill quickly, and non-matriculated students are the last to enroll.
-You may instead take equivalent courses at area community colleges to full-fill the prerequisites.
-Please refer to the following equivalency guide for details.
+You will need to enroll as an undergraduate non-matriculated student at UW Bothell.
+Keep in mind that courses may fill quickly, and non-matriculated students are the last to enroll.
+You can also take equivalent courses at local community colleges to full-fill the prerequisites.
+View program course equivalencies.

-I took calculus during my bachelors degree studies several years ago.
-Is it ok to use that course as the prerequisite?
+I took calculus during my bachelor’s degree studies several years ago.
+Can I use those courses as my prerequisite?

 Yes, but you need to be comfortably familiar with the concepts taught in that course.
-Remember, the grade in your calculus course will be reviewed as part of your application material to the GCSDD.
+Remember, the grade in your calculus course will be reviewed as part of your application materials.

-I still need to take the second quarter of programming, but I have to take it Summer quarter.
-Since the GCSDD deadline is July 1st, do I have to wait till next year to apply?
+I still need to take the second quarter of programming in the summer quarter.
+Since the deadline is in July, do I have to wait till next year to apply?